 I love working with people across the expansive trans umbrella; people who are trans, non-binary, questioning, gender non-conforming, intersex, butch, fem/me, agender, genderqueer, asexual/aromantic, and so much more.
 I work with people who bend gender as loudly as they can and people who want to blend right in.
 Those who know exactly who they are, and those who are still figuring it out.
 The people who transitioned decades ago and never want to talk about it again, and the people who just spoke their truth out loud for the very first time.
 The people who feel like they're not trans enough, and the people who are exhausted from being visibly trans in a transphobic world.

 I understand that no two trans or gender non-conforming people are identical.
 I know that providing gender-affirming care means truly listening to your individual story.

 I also work with people across the spectrum of sexual and romantic orientations.
+Exploring your sexual identity brings up the beautiful complexities of attraction, desire, and connection.
+Whether you're questioning where you might fall under the ace umbrella, navigating coming out as queer to family, learning to navigate a new sexual subculture, dealing with biphobia in your community, or deconstructing internalized homophobia, I'm here for all of it.
+I find great joy in supporting people through these chapters of growth and healing.
 I've had the unique experience of being L, G, B, T, and Q at different points in my own life, which has given me insight into a broad variety of subcultures and experiences.

 No matter where you are in your journey, you are welcome here.
 You deserve to know what it feels like to bring your whole self to therapy and be seen and appreciated for who you are.